endepointe/watchlog/README.md

 To make changes to the systemd unit file (Client and Server):

 Make a copy of the `/etc/systemd/system/watchlog.service` file.
+Save the service file in the '/etc/systemd/system/' directory (unix only).

 The following is an example of the default systemd unit file for a service that runs the watchlog service:

 #### Client:
 ```bash